Phase 1: Preparing your move to Munich

 • Research: suitable if you are doing a research stay of more than 90 days.
 You will need to include a hosting agreement from the university in your visa application.

-NOTE: A national visa needs to be converted into a residence permit after you enter Germany, which allows you to stay in the country for a prolonged period of time
+NOTE: Before your national visa expires (at least 3 months before), please make sure to apply for a residence permit at the local Foreigners Office, which will allow you to stay in the country for a prolonged period of time.

 You need to apply for a visa in person at the responsible German mission in your country of residence.
 It is highly recommended to apply as early as possible, ideally at least two to three months before you plan to enter Germany, as there can be a waiting period for the visa.
 Also, visa fees may apply.